 Ted Bundy did not have the ability to snap his fingers and make any woman walk off with him.
 Instead, he repeatedly approached his targets until one of them finally agreed to “help him”.

 It would not be surprising if the victims Bundy did “trick” had a bad feeling about him.
 A gut feeling that was yelling at them to say no.

 Unfortunately, many of us find it difficult to say no to people, especially when they are asking for our help.
 We are social creatures.
 It is in our nature to help other people who are in need, and sometimes we will ignore our gut instincts in order to do so.

 Bundy’s prison escapes weren’t exactly “genius” either.

 Bundy’s first escape occurred because police allowed him to “research his case” next to a two-story window.
 Furthermore, they didn’t even keep him in plain sight.
 This gave Bundy the opportunity to jump out of the window and run towards Aspen Mountain.

 In the mountains, he became lost and ended up wandering around for a couple of days.
 After that, he stole a car from a golf course and proceeded to drive back into Aspen.

 If there is one thing we will give Bundy, it’s that his second escape was far better planned.
 He acquired a floor plan of the jail and a hacksaw, which allowed him to carve out a crawl space in his cell at night.
 He then carried out practice runs until the Christmas period, when there were fewer staff and prisoners around.

-Although this escape plan was much better, it could have also been easily prevented.
+Although this escape plan was much better, the authorities could have easily prevented it.

 In the weeks leading up to his escape, a fellow prisoner reported that he was hearing noises coming from the ceiling.